 Companies that care about candidate experience prioritize speed over everything else.

-According to Robert Half, 39% of job candidates say a 7-14 day hiring process is too long.
-69% won’t wait more than two weeks after interviewing for a job.
+According to Robert Half, 39% of job candidates say a 7-14 day hiring process is too long and 23% will only wait one week after interviewing for a job.
 In other words, candidates want to know where they stand.

 Whether they got the job or not.